-As far as textbooks are concerned, although there is a prescribed text: Hutchison et al's The Law of Contract in South Africa 3 ed (OUP, 2017).
+As far as textbooks are concerned, although there is a prescribed text: Hutchison et al's The Law of Contract in South Africa 4 ed (OUP, 2022).
 Other recommended texts, of which there are copies in the Library, are:

-Christie The Law of Contract in South Africa (2016), 7th edition, Butterworths.
+Christie The Law of Contract in South Africa (2022), 8th edition, Butterworths.

-Sharrock "The Law of Contract" in LAWSA Vol 5(1) (2nd ed) (2004) Butterworths: Durban.
+Sharrock (updated by Bradfield) "The Law of Contract" in LAWSA Vol 5(1) (rev 3rd ed) (2020) Butterworths: Durban.